-Darrel was originally inspired by an older brother who was also an artist in their home in Haida Gwaii, at the very northern tip of the Queen Charlotte Islands.
-Though his brother let go of his own work, Darrel liked drawing and painting so much that he decided that this is what he would be.
+Darrel Amos was originally inspired by an older brother who was also an artist in their home in Haida Gwaii, at the very northern tip of the Queen Charlotte Islands.
+Though his brother let go of his work, Darrel liked drawing and painting so much that he decided that this is what he would be.
 He would draw constantly, and his teachers in grade school recognized his talent and encouraged him.
 These days Darrel’s work is featured in an on-line art gallery.
 There is also a new line of his work of embroidered garments including sweatshirts, T-shirts, and hoodies.
-Darrel is given full credit on the labels, and he earns royalties as well.
+The artist is given full credit on the labels, and he earns royalties as well.

 Darrel is a member of the Raven clan of the Haida Nation from the Island of the Haida Gwaii (Queen Charlotte Islands).
 He was inspired by his Uncle Fred Davis at an early age as well as numerous family members still living in Old Masset.
 It’s extremely rare to be a full-blooded Haida First Nations Native with such a small community, but Darrel can trace his lineage to the Edenshaws & the Yeltatzies and is of 100% Haida descendent.
 Proud of his heritage, Darrel is known for his traditional Haida designs and is willing to share his families’ legacy with the world.
 In his own words, “I am passionate about painting in the Haida style as it affirms who I am and where I come from and it’s my way of healing and giving back to the community.”